Maroubra to Coogee

 Trenerry Reserve to Coogee Beach

-As you near Coogee look out for Wylies Baths, the first of three swimming pools you’ll pass before you reach the hit the sand.
+As you near Coogee look out for Wylies Baths, the first of three swimming pools you’ll pass before you hit the sand.
 Named for champion long-distance swimmer Henry Alexander Wylie, the pool is open from 7am daily.
-Wylies has a cafe and a fabulous outlook from the deck.
+Wylie’s has a cafe and a deck overlooking the sea.

 A little further on from here is McGivers Baths for ladies only.
 McGvers Baths is well screened form the surrounding area while still enjoying fabulous ocean views.
 It is the last remaining women's-only seawater pool in Australia and has been in continuous use since its establishment late in the 19th century.
 In 1995 the State Government granted McGivers Baths an exemption from the New South Wales Anti-Discrimination Act allowing it to continue to cater to women and children only.